skiptirengu/abot/README.md

 # Arrombot

 Yet another discord bot.
-This bot is generic enough for you to use on any discord server, although you gotta host it by yourself :p (I'll think about host it on my droplet and make it public).
+This bot is generic enough for you to use on any discord server, although you gotta host it by yourself :p (I'll think about hosting it on my droplet and make it public).

 ### FAQ